MARS: A neurosymbolic approach for interpretable drug discovery: Background

+Several interpretable features of MARS provide insight into the drug's MoA, represented as a path between the two nodes.
+However, MARS' interpretable features also reveal a \textit{reasoning shortcut}.
+A \textit{reasoning shortcut} describes a situation in which predictions are based on unintended semantics \mbox{\citep{reasoning_shortcuts, reasoning_shortcuts2}}.
+For example, take the classic MNIST addition task, popularly used to assess NeSy methods \mbox{\citep{manhaeve2018deepproblog}}.
+To accomplish the MNIST addition task, a model is trained to determine the sum of two handwritten digits.
+In some cases, models were found to predict the correct sum, despite having misclassified the digits \mbox{\citep{reasoning_shortcuts1}}.
+In \textit{this} study, we found that predictions upon \textit{MoA-net} are often driven by \textit{degree-bias}, rather than the rules representing domain knowledge. \textit{Degree-bias} occurs when a KG's \textit{node degree distribution}, describing the number of edges connected to each node, varies greatly \mbox{\citep{degree_bias_xswap}}.
+Consequently, this affects how accessible, discoverable, and influential certain nodes might be to various statistical and AI-based methodologies \mbox{\citep{degree_bias_ev1, degree_bias_ev2}}.

-Alongside biomedical domain knowledge, MARS' enhanced interpretability reveals a reasoning shortcut in which predictions are based on unintended semantics \citep{reasoning_shortcuts}.
-Essentially, predictions upon \textit{MoA-net} are driven by ``degree-bias'', an artifact of node degree variance \citep{degree_bias_xswap}, rather than the rules representing domain knowledge.
-Therefore, to address this, we consider the desiderata from \citet{marconato2024bears} for making NeSy systems \textit{shortcut-aware}: (1) \textit{calibration}, high accuracy on concepts unaffected by reasoning shortcuts, (2) \textit{performance}, high accuracy despite reasoning shortcuts being present, and (3) \textit{cost effectiveness} achieved through simple mitigation strategies.
+To address this reasoning shortcut, we consider the desiderata from Marconato \textit{et al.} \citep{marconato2024bears} for making NeSy systems \textit{shortcut-aware}: (1) \textit{calibration}, high accuracy on concepts unaffected by reasoning shortcuts, (2) \textit{performance}, high accuracy despite reasoning shortcuts being present, and (3) \textit{cost effectiveness} achieved through simple mitigation strategies.
 Using these desiderata as guidelines, we make MARS shortcut-aware for more insightful predictions involving DD and MoA deconvolution.
 Ultimately, our study underscores the importance of evaluating the capabilities of NeSy models within applied domains: by evaluating model interpretations against specific domain knowledge, we can more easily identify and mitigate shortcuts.